Semitoric systems of non-simple type: Preliminaries

 Let $(M, \om)$ be a connected symplectic $4$-manifold.
 Integrable systems $(M, \om, F \colon M \to \R^2)$ with non-degenerate singularities can have critical points of six types: elliptic-regular, hyperbolic-regular, elliptic-elliptic, elliptic-hyperbolic, hyperbolic-hyperbolic, and focus-focus.
 In this paper we do not consider systems which have singularities of elliptic-hyperbolic, hyperbolic-hyperbolic, or hyperbolic-regular type.
-A critical point $p$ of $F$ is a \emph{focus-focus point} if there are local coordinates $(x_1,\xi_1,x_2,\xi_2)$ such that $\om = \der x_1 \wedge\der \xi_1 + \der x_2 \wedge \der \xi_2$, $p = (0,0,0,0)$, and
+A critical point $p$ of $F$ is a \emph{focus-focus point} if there are local coordinates $(x_1,\xi_1,x_2,\xi_2)$ and a local diffeomorphism $g\colon \R^2\to\R^2$ such that $\om = \der x_1 \wedge\der \xi_1 + \der x_2 \wedge \der \xi_2$, $p = (0,0,0,0)$, and

 The local models for elliptic-regular and elliptic-elliptic points are, respectively,

 A \emph{focus-focus fiber} is any fiber of $F$ which contains at least one focus-focus point and all critical points in the fiber are focus-focus points; topologically these fibers are $2$-tori pinched once for each focus-focus point.